Jamal Bhuyan: Club career

 Bhuyan began his senior career with Danish 2nd Division club Hellerup IK, where he spent 3 seasons and scored one goal in one match.

-In 2008, at age 16, Bhuyan was sent an offer letter to represent the Bangladesh national football team from the Bangladesh Football Federation.
-However, he had to turn down the offer due to family complications.
-Nonetheless, in 2012, Bhuyan joined Abahani Limited Dhaka, one of the biggest clubs in Bangladesh.
-After a two-year stint, during which he also made his national team debut, he returned to Denmark for a brief period, playing for second division clubs BK Avarta and Avedøre IF.
+In 2012, Bhuyan joined the Abahani Limited Dhaka, one of the biggest clubs in Bangladesh.
+After a two-year stint, during which he also made his national team debut, he returned to Denmark for a brief period, playing for the second division clubs BK Avarta and Avedøre IF.